bonvision/bonvision.github.io/_demos/demos_006_MeshMapping.md

 - Display Dim (in pixels, as assigned in the MeshMapping_Generate workflow).
 - interpolation resolution for both azimuth and elevation.
 We suggest values that are factors of the angular span values.

-You can now run the script (you may need to adjust the .csv writing function depending on your matlab version).
+If producing a sphere-mapping meshmap for 2D stimuli you can now run the script (you may need to adjust the .csv writing function depending on your matlab version).
 You should now have an interpolated and correctly formatted mesh mapping .csv file to use in Bonsai.

+If producing a cube-mapping meshmap for 3D stimuli the script will produce a .bin file which you must process using the python _interpolator.py_ script (note: to be consolidated).
+The output of the python script is a .bin file ready to use in your 3D bonsai workflow.

 ### Step 3 - Testing the mesh map